Crozzers/screen_brightness_control/README.md

 # screen_brightness_control
-A Python tool for controlling the brightness of your monitor
+A Python tool for controlling the brightness of your monitor.
+Supports Windows and most flavours of Linux.

 ## Installation
 #### Pip: